Quick Guide: Pros and Cons of Having Rabbits as Pets

 I quickly discovered that rabbits are delicate creatures.
 One mistake with their diet, like too many sugary treats (I’m looking at you, carrots!) or the wrong type of bedding, can cause serious health issues.

-• Sudden changes in diet or environment can cause GI stasis, a life-threatening condition.
+- Sudden changes in diet or environment can cause GI stasis, a life-threatening condition. where their digestive system slows down or stops.
+You can read more about the medical realities of GI Stasis at the House Rabbit Society.

 Can Be Destructive if Bored (Chewing Furniture, Wires)